slnwlf/TMMM-Individual-Chapter/readme.md

 | Zohar | Chapter 2 |

 To get started, fork this repo, and clone it into your `develop` folder on your local machine.
-Create a new file called `answers.md`, and respond to the following questions with your thoughts after reading the first chapter:
+Create a new file called `answers.md`, and respond to the following questions with your thoughts after reading your chapter:

 1. What was the important theme for this chapter?
 2. How does this chapter tie in what what you know about development in this stage in your career?